Website Conversion May 15th, 2019

 The model highlights that people should have the ability to do a task in a simple fashion, as it assumes that humans are inherently lazy.
 Humans attribute a certain amount of effort to each task and weight it against the benefit attached.

-This effort may be in the form of time taken to complete a task, money needed to be spent, physical effort required to be put in, thought users have to give to complete the task, the extent to which the task fits the users’ social fabric or the effort put in to do non-routine tasks.
+This effort may be in the form of time taken to complete a task, money needed to be spent, physical effort required to be put in, though users have to give to complete the task, the extent to which the task fits the users’ social fabric or the effort put in to do non-routine tasks.

 Per the model, the final part required to get the requisite behavior from a motivated and capable user is a trigger or a prompt.